ibm-cloud-docs/speech-to-text/async.md

 In both cases, you can include the `results_ttl` query parameter to specify the number of minutes for which the results are to remain available after the job completes.

-In addition to the previous parameters, which are specific to the asynchronous interface, the `POST /v1/recognitions` method supports most of the same parameters as the WebSocket and HTTP REST interfaces; for more information, see [Input features](/docs/services/speech-to-text/input.html) and [Output features](/docs/services/speech-to-text/output.html).
-Note that the asynchronous interface does not support interim results and that the service imposes a data size limit of 100 MB on the audio that you submit with the request (see [Data limits and compression](/docs/services/speech-to-text/input.html#limits)).
+In addition to the previous parameters, which are specific to the asynchronous interface, the `POST /v1/recognitions` method supports most of the same parameters as the WebSocket and HTTP REST interfaces.
+For more information, see [Input features](/docs/services/speech-to-text/input.html) and [Output features](/docs/services/speech-to-text/output.html).

+The asynchronous interface does not support interim results, and it imposes a data size limit of 100 MB on the audio that you submit with the request.
+For more information about audio formats and about using compression to increase the amount of audio that you can send with a request, see [Audio Formats](/docs/services/speech-to-text/audio-formats.html).

 ### Callback notifications
 {: #notifications}